smartdevicelink/rpc_spec/README.md

 ### DeleteFile
 Message Type: **request**

-Used to delete a file resident on the SYNC module in the app's local cache.
+Used to delete a file resident on the module in the app's local cache.
-            Not supported on first generation SYNC vehicles.
+            Not supported on first generation SDL enabled vehicles.

 ##### Parameters